 NE Columbia Blvd and NE Lombard St, running parallel on opposite sides of the Kenton Line railroad, are vital links in the regionally-identified mobility corridor running east and west between the I-5 and I-205 freeways.
 According to the Regional Transportation Plan, mobility corridors should function well as a whole for all modes of transportation, though different modes may be prioritized to a greater or lesser degree on different facilities within the corridor.
 Due to aging infrastructure, gaps and deficiencies in the multimodal network, growing traffic congestion, major safety issues, and longer commuting distances, the Columbia/Lombard Mobility Corridor is not functioning as well as it should for the freight, transit, and active transportation modes that our policies tell us should be high priorities.
 All users would benefit from improvements that would enhance mobility and access, provide greater connectivity, and reduce conflicts.

-- A lack of separation between modes, outdated roadway designs, and sub-standard infrastructure have led to major safety issues on both Columbia and Lombard.
-Both streets are on the designated Vision Zero High Crash Network because of high crash rates, especially those involving motor vehicles.
+A lack of separation between modes, outdated roadway designs, and sub-standard infrastructure which have led to major safety issues on both Columbia and Lombard.

-- The lack of traffic management systems means that freight operators and personal drivers alike do not have adequate information to respond to congestion issues and choose the most optimal routes.
+A lack of traffic management systems meaning freight operators and personal drivers do not have adequate information to respond to congestion issues and choose the most optimal routes.

-- Conduct a corridor-wide mobility and access analysis to identify freight needs and potential solutions, including facility upgrades, new or improved connections, traffic management systems, priority treatments, and operational improvements.
+A corridor-wide mobility and access analysis to identify freight needs and potential solutions

-- Identify and prioritize access to transit and employment investments that support planned future bus service on Columbia Blvd, create last-mile connections to employers, and provide pedestrian and bicycle access from nearby neighborhoods.
+Identifying and prioritizing access to transit and employment investments that support planned future bus service on Columbia Blvd, create last-mile connections to employers, and provide pedestrian and bicycle access from nearby neighborhoods.

-- Recommend project and program priorities for the Transportation System Plan and develop an implementation strategy to ensure that the Columbia Corridor receives needed investments in a reasonable time frame.
+Recommending project and program priorities for the Transportation System Plan and develop an implementation strategy to ensure that the Columbia and Lombard corridors receive needed investments in a reasonable time frame.

 Contact: Bryan Poole, Project Manager email@example.com 503.823.1173